...

 Do I need the tenant’s consent to run a background check?

-Yes, in order to run a background check, you must have the tenant’s consent.
+Yes, to run a background check, you must have the tenant’s consent.
 This is typically obtained through a signed authorization form.

 Can I use a background check for all potential tenants?